Governance

 Dr Philip Welkhoff is director of the Malaria Program at the Bill & Melinda Gates Foundation.
 Previously, he served as director of research at the Institute for Disease Modeling.
 There, he helped develop computer simulations of malaria, polio, and other disease transmission dynamics to assist public health professionals and other scientists in planning the eradication of different diseases.

-Dr Welkhoff received a Special Achievement Award by a Hertz Fellow in 2009 for his work on malaria modeling.
-He earned dual undergraduate degrees in Mathematics and Aerospace Engineering from the University of Texas, Austin and earned a Doctor of Philosophy in Applied and Computational Mathematics from Princeton University.
-At Princeton, his work focused on biophysically-inspired models of neural circuits for perceptual decision making.
+Dr Welkhoff received a Special Achievement Award as a Hertz Fellow in 2009 for his work on malaria modeling.
+He earned dual undergraduate degrees in Mathematics and Aerospace Engineering from the University of Texas, Austin, and earned a Doctor of Philosophy in Applied and Computational Mathematics from Princeton University.
+At Princeton, his work focused on biophysically-inspired models of neural circuits for perceptual decision-making.
 He has served on the Board of the Fannie and John Hertz Foundation and he now serves as a senior interviewer.
 Prior to joining the Bill & Melinda Gates Foundation, he served as a pro bono external advisor to various programs, including Agriculture and Water, Sanitation, and Hygiene.

 image